Discover the ins and outs of accounts payable and how accounting automation can help your business. Contact Spenmo today for a consultation.

 - Avoid errors: As the saying goes, to err is human.
 Especially with data entry work, human slip-ups like double-entry can occur, which can cause issues in financial reporting.
 Accounting automation machine tools do not make accidental mistakes like humans.

-- Increased employee productivity: The time you save may mean fewer billable hours for an external accounting firm you engaged in, but it also means being able to optimize your time better.
+- Increased employee productivity: The time you save may mean fewer billable hours for an external accounting firm you are engaged in, but it also means being able to optimize your time better.

 - Secured data storage: There’s no need to rifle through files and files of hardcopy documents and worry about lost ones with accounting automation software.
 These tools enable you to receive document files online, instantly have them logged in your general ledger, and then automatically stored in the right digital folders too.

-- Real-time access and integrations: Tools like Spenmo provide a current overview of employees' spending habits, which helps your business deter fraudulent spending and also help in forecasting.
+- Real-time access and integrations: Tools like Spenmo provide a current overview of employees’ spending habits, which helps your business deter fraudulent spending and also helps in forecasting.
 Accounting automation tools also integrate with the accounting platform your company uses, which helps you to use these solutions in tandem.

-If you're in Singapore, choosing the right accounting software for your business also means choosing one that is IRAS approved and GST compliant.
-It should also be software that's flexible enough to seamless allow integration with other enterprise resource planning (ERP) system software.
+If you’re in Singapore, choosing the right accounting software for your business also means choosing one that is IRAS approved and GST compliant.
+It should also be software that’s flexible enough to seamlessly allow integration with other enterprise resource planning (ERP) system software.

 Here are some top accounting software choices: